 Turbo Core Kernel

-REDC(T) = (T + (T · m' mod R) · n) / R Turbo Core Logic: Montgomery Modular Multiplication (CPU REDC Kernel)
+REDC(T) = (T + (T · m' mod R) · n) / R Engine Architecture: Montgomery Modular Multiplication (CPU REDC Kernel)

 BitResurrector Engine Architecture and Entropy Segregation